 - Review your Web-based bill on a monthly basis and inform IT Services Billing immediately if you detect unauthorized calls.

-- If you suspect your authorization code has been lost, stolen, or otherwise compromised, report this immediately to the IT Support Center at (310) 825-8000 or Contact Campus Billing; [email protected].
+- If you suspect your authorization code has been lost, stolen, or otherwise compromised, report this immediately to the IT Support Center at (310) 267-HELP (4357) or Campus Billing at [email protected].

 Hanging Up Properly: